ryansheehy0/Cheat_Sheets/javascript_under_the_hood.md

       "type": "image/png"
     },
     // More icons
+    // SVG icon
   ],
-  "display": "standalone", // fullscreen(Puts the webapp in fullscreen like a video), standalone(standalone app), minimal-ui(mini ui for controlling navigation), browser(normal browser tab)
+  "orientation": "portrait", // default orientation for the PWA "display": "standalone", // fullscreen(Puts the webapp in fullscreen like a video), standalone(standalone app), minimal-ui(mini ui for controlling navigation), browser(normal browser tab)
   "theme_color": "#4285F4", // The ui color theme of the browser "background_color": "#FFFFFF", // Sets the background color of the splash screen